sohnjunior/editty/README.md

 ## 🔀 CI & CD

 Manage CI/CD with GitHub workflow and Vercel.

-When the milestone assigned to each version are completed, a release note is created and the commit version build artifact is converted to production mode.
+When the milestones assigned to each version are completed, a release note is auto created with workflow and convert current commit HEAD to production mode.